 Click for more information on How to get a registration card

 Potential volunteers should be able to attend an informal chat at the zoo before volunteering.
+Opportunities are based around existing volunteer roles and are not full time.

 Accommodation is unavailable for overseas volunteers.